HealthEquity (NASDAQ:HQY) Updates FY 2023 Earnings Guidance

-HealthEquity (NASDAQ:HQY – Get Rating) issued an update on its FY 2023 earnings guidance on Monday morning.
+HealthEquity (NASDAQ:HQY – Get Rating) updated its FY 2023 earnings guidance on Monday.
 The company provided earnings per share guidance of $1.23-$1.32 for the period, compared to the consensus earnings per share estimate of $1.27.
 The company issued revenue guidance of $827.00 million-$837.00 million, compared to the consensus revenue estimate of $826.16 million.

-HealthEquity (NASDAQ:HQY – Get Rating) last announced its earnings results on Tuesday, March 22nd.
-The company reported $0.09 earnings per share for the quarter, hitting the consensus estimate of $0.09.
-HealthEquity had a negative net margin of 5.85% and a positive return on equity of 3.49%.
-The company had revenue of $203.30 million during the quarter, compared to analyst estimates of $199.27 million.
-During the same quarter last year, the firm posted $0.30 earnings per share.
-Research analysts predict that HealthEquity will post 0.6 EPS for the current year.
+A number of research firms have issued reports on HQY.
+Deutsche Bank Aktiengesellschaft boosted their price objective on shares of HealthEquity from $66.00 to $67.00 in a report on Wednesday, June 8th.
+Guggenheim started coverage on shares of HealthEquity in a report on Wednesday, April 6th.
+They set a buy rating and a $89.00 price target for the company.
+SVB Leerink upped their price target on shares of HealthEquity from $67.00 to $76.00 and gave the stock an outperform rating in a report on Tuesday, June 7th.
+Bank of America upped their price target on shares of HealthEquity from $63.00 to $70.00 in a report on Wednesday, March 23rd.
+Finally, TheStreet raised shares of HealthEquity from a d+ rating to a c- rating in a report on Wednesday, April 6th.
+One investment analyst has rated the stock with a sell rating and eleven have given a buy rating to the company’s stock.
+According to data from MarketBeat, HealthEquity presently has a consensus rating of Buy and an average price target of $77.75.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Morgan Stanley boosted its stake in shares of HealthEquity by 133.3% during the 2nd quarter.
-Morgan Stanley now owns 676,662 shares of the company’s stock valued at $54,458,000 after buying an additional 386,663 shares during the last quarter.
-BlackRock Inc. boosted its stake in shares of HealthEquity by 4.0% during the 1st quarter.
-BlackRock Inc. now owns 9,423,008 shares of the company’s stock valued at $635,488,000 after buying an additional 358,743 shares during the last quarter.
-Wasatch Advisors Inc. boosted its stake in shares of HealthEquity by 3.3% during the 1st quarter.
-Wasatch Advisors Inc. now owns 7,638,935 shares of the company’s stock valued at $515,170,000 after buying an additional 244,868 shares during the last quarter.
-Dimensional Fund Advisors LP boosted its stake in shares of HealthEquity by 29.6% during the 1st quarter.
-Dimensional Fund Advisors LP now owns 699,519 shares of the company’s stock valued at $47,175,000 after buying an additional 159,630 shares during the last quarter.
-Finally, Northern Trust Corp boosted its stake in shares of HealthEquity by 9.8% during the 1st quarter.
-Northern Trust Corp now owns 1,290,121 shares of the company’s stock valued at $87,006,000 after buying an additional 115,178 shares during the last quarter.
-Hedge funds and other institutional investors own 97.44% of the company’s stock.
+Institutional investors and hedge funds have recently bought and sold shares of the company.
+Morgan Stanley increased its stake in HealthEquity by 133.3% in the second quarter.
+Morgan Stanley now owns 676,662 shares of the company’s stock valued at $54,458,000 after purchasing an additional 386,663 shares in the last quarter.
+BlackRock Inc. boosted its position in shares of HealthEquity by 4.0% during the 1st quarter.
+BlackRock Inc. now owns 9,423,008 shares of the company’s stock worth $635,488,000 after purchasing an additional 358,743 shares in the last quarter.
+Wasatch Advisors Inc. boosted its position in shares of HealthEquity by 3.3% during the 1st quarter.
+Wasatch Advisors Inc. now owns 7,638,935 shares of the company’s stock worth $515,170,000 after purchasing an additional 244,868 shares in the last quarter.
+Dimensional Fund Advisors LP boosted its position in shares of HealthEquity by 29.6% during the 1st quarter.
+Dimensional Fund Advisors LP now owns 699,519 shares of the company’s stock worth $47,175,000 after purchasing an additional 159,630 shares in the last quarter.
+Finally, Northern Trust Corp boosted its position in shares of HealthEquity by 9.8% during the 1st quarter.
+Northern Trust Corp now owns 1,290,121 shares of the company’s stock worth $87,006,000 after purchasing an additional 115,178 shares in the last quarter.
+Institutional investors own 97.44% of the company’s stock.

 HealthEquity Company Profile (Get Rating)